kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 weighted avg       0.91      0.70      0.76     67682
 ```

-**Interpretation of removing is_heading and is_list_item"

-direction: Slight improvement in f1 (0.27 → 0.26) with is_heading and is_list_item.

-ingredient, none: No change.

-title: Slight improvement with features (0.14 → 0.13).

-accuracy: Slightly higher without the extra features (0.70 vs. 0.69), but the difference is minimal.

-Overall macro and weighted F1: Unchanged.

-What does this mean?

-Adding is_heading and is_list_item had only a very minor effect—a slight bump in direction and title f1,
-but a tiny drop in accuracy (possibly just noise).

-No evidence of harm: Performance didn't decrease.

-No major gain: These features didn’t provide a significant improvement, but also didn’t hurt.
-Sometimes, features
-like this help only in more nuanced situations or with more data.
+**Interpreting the Results**

+Removing `is_heading` and `is_list_item` had very limited impact on the model's performance:

+* **Direction**: Slight drop in F1 score (from 0.27 to 0.26)
+* **Ingredient / None**: No meaningful change
+* **Title**: Slight decrease in F1 score (from 0.14 to 0.13)
+* **Overall accuracy**: Increased slightly (from 0.69 to 0.70), likely within margin of error

+In short, these features neither improved nor harmed the model's performance in any noticeable way.
+Their effect appears negligible in the current dataset, though they may still prove useful in more nuanced cases or when trained on a larger corpus.

 **Things to try**

-* Can you think of any other ways of speeding up this loading (we will add another later in this article)
+* Can you think of additional ways to speed up data loading?
+(Hint: we’ll introduce another later in this article.)
-* How does removing other features improve or worsen the model?
+* Try running the full corpus of data with and without the `is_heading` and `is_list_item` to see if it proves useful on a larger corpus.
+* Try removing or isolating other features and running train.py to understand their contribution.
+Removing a feature helps identify if it's essential, while isolating a feature (e.g., training with just that feature) reveals how informative it is on its own.

 ### Adding More Features